bartleyintel/model-for-predicting-rapid-response-team-events/README.md

-# sharp-patient-risk-poc
+# Model For Predicting Rapid Response Events

 # Overview

-### Below is the file structure of the tech-transfer
+### Below is the file structure of the project documentation

 ```
-tech-transfer
+Overview Documentation
 |   - README.md
 │   - OVERVIEW.ipynb
-|   - Sharp-Intel-Technology-Transfer-Workshop.pdf
-|   - sharppatientrisk.yml
-|   - datamodel.zip
+|   - predictingRRTevents.yml
 │
 └───pipeline
 |    |